CascadesCarnivoreProject/Carnassial/README.md

 * Bushnell Trophy or Trophy HD cameras from 2013 back to 2006
 * Reconyx HyperFire, UltraFire, MicroFire, and RapidFire cameras
-* SpyPoint Force-10D and 11D cameras from 2016 or newer
+* SpyPoint Force-10D, 11D, and other cameras from 2016 or newer

 Having these in our archives helps us help you, so don't be shy.
 See "Contacting the Carnassial Development Team" below for how to reach us.